Winds-Studio/warehouse/README.md

 ## Credits

-This application is maintained by Pyro Host Inc., while we do not provide direct support for this software, we welcome contributions, bug reports, and feature requests.
+This application is maintained by Pyro Inc., while we do not provide direct support for this software, we welcome contributions, bug reports, and feature requests.
 Get community support on our [Discord server](https://discord.gg/pyrohost)!

 ## License